ssmodish/blog-app-api/devto-Part2.md

 npx knex seed:make 01-posts
 ```

 Once again this should have created a seeds folder in your data directory and a file, just `01-posts.js` this time though.
+We number these files ourselves so knex will run them in the order data must be entered

 We need to edit this default file to match the data we expect in our table: